-KRDN# KRDN EDUCATION Scientific and Evidence Base of Practice: integration of scientific information and translation of Domain 1: research into practice Demonstrate how to locate, interpret, evaluate and use professional literature to make ethical, KRDN 1.1: evidence-based practice decisions.
-Select and use appropriate current information technologies to locate and apply evidence-based KRDN 1.2: guidelines and protocols.
+KRDN # KRDN EDUCATION Domain 1: Scientific and Evidence Base of Practice: integration of scientific information and translation of research into practice KRDN 1.1: Demonstrate how to locate, interpret, evaluate and use professional literature to make ethical, evidence-based practice decisions.
+KRDN 1.2: Select and use appropriate current information technologies to locate and apply evidence-based guidelines and protocols.
 KRDN 1.3: Apply critical thinking skills.
-Professional Practice Expectations: beliefs, values, attitudes and behaviors for the nutrition and Domain 2: dietetics practitioner level of practice KRDN 2.1: Demonstrate effective and professional oral and written communication and documentation.
-Describe the governance of nutrition and dietetics practice, such as the Scope of Practice for the KRDN 2.2: Registered Dietitian Nutritionist and the Code of Ethics for the Profession of Nutrition and Dietetics.
+Domain 2: Professional Practice Expectations: beliefs, values, attitudes and behaviors for the nutrition and dietetics practitioner level of practice KRDN 2.1: Demonstrate effective and professional oral and written communication and documentation.
+KRDN 2.2: Describe the governance of nutrition and dietetics practice, such as the Scope of Practice for the Registered Dietitian Nutritionist and the Code of Ethics for the Profession of Nutrition and Dietetics.
 KRDN 2.3: Assess the impact of a public policy position on nutrition and dietetics practice.
-Discuss the impact of health care policy and different health care delivery systems on food and KRDN 2.4: nutrition services.
-Identify and describe the work of inter-professional teams and the roles of others with whom the KRDN 2.5: registered dietitian nutritionist collaborates.
-Demonstrate cultural humility, an awareness of personal biases and an understanding of cultural KRDN 2.6: differences, diversity, equity and inclusion.
-Describe contributing factors to health equity in nutrition and dietetics including structural bias, social KRDN 2.7: inequities, health disparities and discrimination.
-Participate in a nutrition and dietetics professional organization and explain the significant role of the KRDN 2.8: organization.
+KRDN 2.4: Discuss the impact of health care policy and different health care delivery systems on food and nutrition services.
+KRDN 2.5: Identify and describe the work of inter-professional teams and the roles of others with whom the registered dietitian nutritionist collaborates.
+KRDN 2.6: Demonstrate cultural humility, an awareness of personal biases and an understanding of cultural differences, diversity, equity and inclusion.
+KRDN 2.7: Describe contributing factors to health equity in nutrition and dietetics including structural bias, social inequities, health disparities and discrimination.
+KRDN 2.8: Participate in a nutrition and dietetics professional organization and explain the significant role of the organization.
 KRDN 2.9: Defend a position on issues impacting the nutrition and dietetics profession.
-Clinical and Client Services: development and delivery of information, products and services to Domain 3: individuals, groups and populations Use the Nutrition Care Process and clinical workflow elements to assess nutritional parameters, diagnose nutrition related problems, determine appropriate nutrition interventions and monitor the KRDN 3.1: effectiveness of these interventions.
+Demain D Clinical and Client Services: development and delivery of information, products and services to Domain 3: individuals, groups and populations Use the Nutrition Care Process and clinical workflow elements to assess nutritional parameters, diagnose nutrition related problems, determine appropriate nutrition interventions and monitor the KRDN 3.1: effectiveness of these interventions.
 KRDN 3.2: Develop an educational session or program/educational strategy for a target population.
-KNDN 3.2.
-Develop an educational session of program/educational strategy for a target population.